overturetool/overturetool.github.io/_netmeetings/Net-Meeting-99.md

 See [Net Meeting Actions](https://github.com/overturetool/overturetool.github.io/issues?q=is%3Aopen+is%3Aissue+label%3A%22action+net-meeting%22)

 * 80-1 No progress.
-PGL will talk with JF about this when he go to Scotland next month.
+PGL will talk with JF about this when he goes to Scotland next month.
 * 88-1 PGL and Nico have been discussing the possibility of taking a new position in targeting industrial contracts.
+The discussion will continue on Github.

 ## Overture Language Board Status